Skip to content

 subenv/Scripts/activate

-# Linux
+# Linux or macOS

 source subenv/bin/activate